Skip to main content

 Vision Plan

-Starting January 1, 2024, Northwestern’s vision plan is now through BlueCross BlueShield of Illinois.
-There are no changes to the benefit and the plan will continue to utilize the EyeMed network.
+Northwestern’s vision plan is through BlueCross BlueShield of Illinois.
+The plan utilizes the EyeMed network.
 The Plan offers comprehensive coverage, including eye exams and allowances for eyewear.
 With open access to see any eye care provider, you can see the one who is right for you.
 Eye exams are an important part of overall health care for you and your entire family.

 Retirement